 The Museum is built next to the citadel at Mycenae.
-A modern and really well organized museum hosts the treasures and artifacts found in the ancient archaeological site, but not all.
-The most important ones are exhibited at the National Archaeological Museum of Athens.
+A modern and well-organized museum hosts the treasures and artifacts found in the ancient archaeological site, but not all.
+The most important ones are at the National Archaeological Museum of Athens.

-The exhibition is deployed in 4 thematic units.
-The first 2 rooms relate to the life of Mycenaean people and their burial customs.
+Explore the exhibition in 4 thematic units.
+The first two rooms relate to the life of the Mycenaean period people and their burial customs.

-The other 2 rooms relate to the usage and role of Mycenae during history, and the activities of Mycenaean people.
+The other two rooms relate to the usage and role of Mycenae during the history and the activities of Mycenaean period people.

-The latter is very important as it reveals the uniqueness of the Mycenaean Civilization.
+The latter is very important as it reveals the uniqueness of the Mycenaean period Civilization.

-A copy of the Golden Mask of Agamemnon (grave mask) is also exhibited in one of the rooms.
-It was found in the Treasury of Atreus location.
-If you want to see the original piece (made of pure gold) then you need to pay a visit to the National Archaeological Museum in Athens.
+A copy of the Golden Mask of Agamemnon (grave mask) is in one of the rooms.
+It was in the Treasury of Atreus location.
+If you want to see the original piece (made of pure gold), then you need to pay a visit to the National Archaeological Museum in Athens.

 Mycenae Opening Hours & Entrance Fee